bitrise-io/devcenter/_articles/en/reviews/detox-testing-draft.md

 Once you are done, you can test your Detox-configured project on Bitrise:

+{% include message_box.html type="important" title="Video recording with Detox" content="Video recording with Detox does NOT work on Bitrise.
+Detox requires hardware acceleration but our machines do not have physical GPUs.
+Therefore you cannot enable hardware acceleration."%}

 1. Create a [release device configuration]() inside `package.json` under the `detox` section.

    **Example:**